What is ultraviolet visible (uv vis) spectroscopy?

-Ultraviolet visible spectroscopy or uv-vis spectroscopy involves the measurement of absorption or transmittance of energy in the ultraviolet and visible regions of the electromagnetic spectrum.
-It is primarily used to measure the multiple chemical bonding in organic compounds and colour of transition metals.
+Ultraviolet visible spectroscopy or uv vis spectroscopy involves the measurement of absorption or transmittance of energy in the ultraviolet and visible regions of the electromagnetic spectrum.
+The ultraviolet visible spectroscopy principle or theory is used mainly to measure the absorption peaks (λmax) and molar absorptivity of multiple chemical bonding in organic compounds.
+However, ultraviolet visible (uv vis) light in absorption spectroscopy is also used to determine the colour of transition metals.

-The absorption of organic compounds and transition metals process in two stages.
+The absorption of organic compounds and transition metals is processed in two stages.

 - In the first stage, M + hν → M∗.
 Ultraviolet visible spectroscopy involves the excitation of the species by absorption of photons with a limited lifetime.